alakeldev/techplaza-app-frontend/README.md

 5. Gamification Elements: Introducing badges, achievements, and leaderboards to make the platform more engaging and rewarding for users.
 6. Mobile App: Developing a mobile application to provide users with access to Techplaza’s features on the go.
 7. Integration with Third-Party Services: Enabling integration with popular third-party services and tools to enhance the platform’s functionality.
+8. Enhance Security by Storing Tokens in Cookies instead of local storage, This change will significantly enhance the security of the website by mitigating vulnerabilities to cyber attacks, such as Cross-Site Scripting (XSS) attacks.

 These future features aim to make Techplaza even more versatile and user-friendly, ensuring it remains a valuable resource for all users.